Privacy notice – Artemis Funds (Lux)

 In this policy, “personal data” includes any data which relates to a living individual who can be identified from that data or from that data and other information which is in the possession of, or is likely to come into the possession of, Artemis Funds (Lux) or its representatives or service providers.
 We collect and use personal data and where applicable this may include information related to your spouse/partner, directors, partners and owners (your “representatives”).

-Certain personal data is considered to be particularly sensitive and is subject to stricter rules regarding its processing.
-These categories of personal data are referred to as “sensitive personal data” and include any personal data relating to the racial or ethnic origin of the data subject; their political opinions; their religious (or similar) beliefs; their physical or mental health condition; details of criminal offences or criminal convictions (including the commission or alleged commission of any offence, any proceedings for any offence committed or alleged to have been committed and the disposal of such proceedings or the sentence of any court in such proceedings) and genetic and biometric data.
+Certain personal data is considered particularly sensitive and is subject to stricter rules regarding its processing.
+These categories of personal data are referred to as “special category data” and include any personal data relating to the racial or ethnic origin of the data subject; their political opinions; their religious (or similar) beliefs; their physical or mental health condition; details of criminal offences or criminal convictions (including the commission or alleged commission of any offence, any proceedings for any offence committed or alleged to have been committed and the disposal of such proceedings or the sentence of any court in such proceedings) and genetic and biometric data.

 This notice applies to any personal data we receive from you, create or obtain from other sources and explains how it will be used by us.
 It is important that you take the time to read and understand this notice so that you understand how we will use personal data and your rights in relation to the personal data we may gather about you.